-- 1. Select Network Email to monitor email going through the network or a supported cloud infrastructure such as Microsoft Azure.
-By default, email is analyzed on all network destinations. - Click Edit to select the destinations (such as computers, policies, or domains) this policy should analyze. - Click Direction to select the traffic to monitor: inbound, outbound, internal, or all 3.

-Although Forcepoint Email Security will analyze all 3 directions, Forcepoint DLP Email Gateway will analyze only outbound traffic.

-Protectors monitor all traffic directed to them.
-All transactions are regarded as outbound.

-- Select Endpoint Email to monitor email on endpoint machines (requires Forcepoint DLP Endpoint).
-By default, email is analyzed on all endpoint destinations. - Click Edit to select the domains this policy should analyze. - If you are using the Forcepoint Email Security module, click Direction to select the traffic to monitor: outbound (default) or internal.
+- Select Network Email to monitor email going through the network or a supported cloud infrastructure such as Microsoft Azure.
+By default, email is analyzed on all network destinations. - Click Edit to select the destinations (such as computers, policies, or domains) this policy should analyze. - Click Direction to select the traffic to monitor: inbound, outbound, internal, or all 3. - Forcepoint DLP Email Gateway analyzes traffic in all 3 directions. - Protectors monitor all traffic directed to them.
+All transactions are regarded as outbound. - 2.
+Select Endpoint Email to monitor email on endpoint machines (requires Forcepoint DLP Endpoint).
+By default, email is analyzed on all endpoint destinations. - Click Edit to select the domains this policy should analyze. - If Forcepoint DLP is integrated with Forcepoint Email Security, click Direction to select the traffic to monitor: outbound (default) or internal.
 Inbound email cannot be monitored on endpoints.

-If you choose a direction that is not configured under Settings > General > Endpoint > Email Domains, endpoint email traffic is not analyzed.
+The selected direction must have been configured under Settings > General > Endpoint > Email Domains to analyze endpoint email traffic.

-For a complete list of endpoint email applications that Forcepoint DLP supports, see Forcepoint DLP Endpoint endpoint applications.
+For a complete list of endpoint email applications that Forcepoint DLP supports, see Forcepoint DLP Endpoint applications.

-3. Select Mobile Email to monitor email sent to users' mobile devices, then select whose devices to monitor.
-You can select user directory entries (users and groups), business units, or custom users.
+- Select CASB Service to analyze files sent to supported cloud applications.
+This option is available only when the CASB service is enabled on the Settings > General > Services page. - 4.
+Select Mobile Email to monitor email sent to users' mobile devices, then select whose devices to monitor.
+It is possible to select user directory entries (users and groups), business units, or custom users.
 By default, all users' email is analyzed when it is being synchronized to mobile devices.